-As Bethlehem University Foundation’s new Executive Director, Joe Bock will be returning to the Holy Land.
-He was previously Country Representative for Catholic Relief Services (CRS) in Jerusalem/West Bank/Gaza.
-He worked for CRS for eight years.
+Joe Bock is Bethlehem University Foundation’s Executive Director.
+He worked in the Holy Land from 1997-2000, when he was Country Representative for Catholic Relief Services (CRS) in Jerusalem/West Bank/Gaza.
 He also served as CRS Country Representative in Islamabad, where he built a partnership with the Irish Catholic agency, Trócaire, securing major in-kind and financial support from the European Union.

 Joe represented CRS on the Working Group on Reconciliation of Caritas Internationalis, based in Vatican City.
 He also represented Catholic Relief Services with the Interfaith Hunger Appeal in New York.

-Joe is graduate of Archbishop O’Hara High School of Kansas City, Missouri, which was founded and run by the De La Salle Christian Brothers.
-After high school, he was a volunteer with the Diocese of Gallup, New Mexico, building traditional dwellings with Navajos.
-During his Master’s in Social Work Program, he did his practicum at Catholic Charities in Kansas City.
-He then completed a PhD in International Relations at American University in Washington, DC.
+Joe is a graduate of Archbishop O’Hara High School of Kansas City, Missouri, which was founded and run by the De La Salle Christian Brothers.
+He has a bachelor’s and master’s in social work from University of Missouri-Columbia, and a Ph.D. in International Relations from American University in Washington, D.C.

 Joe internalized the Lasallian emphasis on social justice, leading him to run for public office.
 He served in the Missouri General Assembly for six years, where he eventually became Vice Chair of the House Commerce Committee, and Chair of the Energy and Environment Committee.